-Refuse is collected every Friday morning.
-The service is provided by the island handy man, who collects non-recyclable waste (in black plastic sacks) every fortnight, and recyclable waste divided into paper/cardboard and tins/plastic bottles.
+Refuse is collected every Friday morning: non-recyclable waste (in black plastic sacks) every fortnight, and recyclable waste divided into paper/cardboard and tins/plastic bottles.
 Clear plastic bags for recyclable waste are provided by SIC.

 There is a calendar of collection dates available from SIC.
 The recyclable waste is collected on a four-weekly basis, with paper/cardboard and tins/plastic bottles on alternate fortnights.
 There is a bottle bank at the community hall for glass recycling.
 To find out which collection is due ask your neighbours or check at the shop.